Additional costs to keep in mind

 Since these costs together can be substantial, it is not unusual to want to also finance them with a loan.
 In theory this is possible, but not so easy to implement in practice.
 In these cases, the lenders have very high financial requirements to the borrower, as the additional costs do not contain any material equivalent to serve as collateral, such as the role the property plays in financing a mortgage.
 In addition, your final interest payments will be lower if you use less outside capital as financing.

 In addition to these more or less fixed additional costs, you may have to pay further expenses for possible expert opinions, modernisations and interest, which could increase the total sum.
-This makes the commission savings offered by buying through EverEstate all the more advantageous.
 If you include all this in your budget planning, you should be fully prepared for any future investments.
+For more information about what you need to know before buying property in Germany, see our guide.